Behind the scenes

 Digital Readout Fitted!

 The recently acquired milling machine has been in use for a few weeks.
-This week I have added a digital readout system to it.
-This is another one of these jobs I do after normal worktimes.
+This week we have added a digital readout system to it.
+This is another one of these jobs done after normal worktimes.

 New lathe tools

 We upgraded our main lathe with new -swiss made- toolholding.
 These are the actual toolholders.
-They clamp onto the so called Mother-block that I already cleaned and is already mounted onto the lathe.
+They clamp onto the so called Mother-block that we already cleaned and is already mounted onto the lathe.
 We used to have a collection of asian tools for this that were pretty well made but not repetitively accurate enough to program their positions in the Digital Readout system.
 This set is of better quality and comes all from the same factory and should solve the “problem”.
-I got them used and spent a few ours to clean and grease it all up.
-I love blackened steel that has a film layer of machine oil on it.
+We got them used and spent a few ours to clean and grease it all up.
+Nothing as satisfying as blackened steel that has a film layer of machine oil on it.

 Welcome Tom Senior Mill!